 Here's what you'll get for your money:

 Basic ski goggles cost between roughly $10 and $25.
-These tend to have cylindrical lenses, and are single-lensed rather than double-lensed.
+These tend to have cylindrical lenses, and they are single-lensed rather than double-lensed.
 They might do the trick if you just want to try out skiing for a day or two, but we recommend spending a little more if you regularly partake in winter sports.

-Mid-range ski goggles are priced somewhere in the region of $25 to $50.
+These ski goggles are priced somewhere in the region of $25 to $50.
 They usually have double spherical lenses and a range of anti-fogging features.